 “Sunshine is delicious, rain is refreshing, wind braces us up, snow is exhilarating; there is really no such thing as bad weather, only different kinds of good weather”.

 - john ruskin

-Winter can offer an equally rewarding period if we choose to accept and embrace its positives like Mr Ruskin, and with a little motivation we can even utilise it as an opportunity to try/experience new things outside.
-For those of us that are willing to put on an extra layer or two, grab a head torch and brave the elements, winter can be one of the best times to be in the great outdoors.
+Winter can offer an equally rewarding period if we choose to accept and embrace it like Mr Ruskin.
+With a little motivation we can even utilise it as an opportunity to try and experience new things outside: Ride in the snow, watch the sunrise, sleep in a bothy etc. For those of us that are willing to put on an extra layer or two, grab a head torch and get out there, winter really can be one of the best times to be in the great outdoors.